Reflection groups and cones of sums of squares: Concrete examples and applications

-\end{lemma} \begin{proof} We determine the multiplicity of an irreducible $B_n$-module $S^{(\lambda,\mu)}$ in $H_{n,4}$ for a multipartition $(\lambda,\mu) \vdash n$ using Theorem \ref{thm:irreducible reps}.
-We can exclude some $\Lambda$ immediately.
+\end{lemma} \begin{proof} We determine the multiplicity of an irreducible $B_n$-module $S^{(\lambda,\mu)}$ in $H_{n,4}$ for a bipartition $(\lambda,\mu) \vdash n$ using Theorem \ref{thm:irreducible reps}.
+We can exclude some bipartitions immediately.
 The fundamental invariants of degree $\leq 4$ are of degree $2$ and $4$.
-Only $(\lambda,\mu)$ such that $\mu \vdash n_2$, with $n_2 \leq 4$ can occur, since a corresponding higher Specht polynomial has as a factor the monomial consisting of all products of the $X_i$'s, where $i$ ranges over the entries of the second Young tableaux.
-Furthermore, we only need to consider partitions $(\lambda,\mu)$ such that $|\mu|$ is even because a factor of the higher Specht polynomial is of degree $|\mu|$, while any additional occurring factor has even degree.
-We can restrict us to multipartitions $(\lambda,\mu)$ such that there exist $(T,S) \in \SYT (\lambda,\mu)$ with $2\ch (T,S) +|\mu| \leq 4 $.
+Only $(\lambda,\mu)$ such that $\mu \vdash n_2$, with $n_2 \leq 4$ can occur, since a corresponding higher Specht polynomial has as a factor the monomial consisting of all products of the $X_i$'s, where $i$ ranges over the entries of the second bitableau.
+Furthermore, we only need to consider partitions $(\lambda,\mu)$ such that $|\mu|$ is even because a factor of the higher Specht polynomial is of degree $|\mu|$, while the additional factor has even degree.
+We can restrict us to bipartitions $(\lambda,\mu)$ such that there exist $(T,S) \in \SYT (\lambda,\mu)$ with $2\ch (T,S) +|\mu| \leq 4 $.
 Therefore a charge $\leq 2$ is necessary.
 We calculated all relevant higher Specht polynomials for $n \geq 4$:

 Multiplying them with the weighted power sums gives the $B_n$-symmetry adapted basis of $H_{n,4}$.
 However, since we can work with the above mentioned symmetry adapted basis. \end{proof} \begin{thm} Let $n \geq 4$.
-An even symmetric $n$-ary octic $f \in H_{n,8}^{B_n}$ is a sum of squares if and only if there exist positive semidefinite matrices $A^{((n),\emptyset)},A^{((n-1,1),\emptyset)},A^{((n-2,2),\emptyset)},A^{((n-2),(2))} \in \R^{2 \times 2}$ and $A^{((n-2),(1,1))},A^{((n-4),(4))},A^{((n-3,1),(2))} \in \R^{1 \times 1}$ such that where
+An even symmetric $n$-ary octic $f \in H_{n,8}^{B_n}$ is a sum of squares if and only if there exist positive semidefinite matrices $A^{((n),\emptyset)},A^{((n-1,1),\emptyset)},A^{((n-2,2),\emptyset)},A^{((n-2),(2))} \in \R^{2 \times 2}$ and $A^{((n-2),(1,1))},A^{((n-4),(4))},A^{((n-3,1),(2))} \in \R_{\geq 0}^{1 \times 1}$ such that where

 \end{thm} \begin{proof} The matrices $B^{(i)}$ are the matrices containing the symmetrized products of the symmetry adapted basis of the $B_n$-module $H_{n,4}$ from Lemma \ref{lem:Bnisotypicdecomp}.
 By Theorem \ref{THM Decomp} any invariant sums of squares form has such a representation. \end{proof}